gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 fonts in the baptisteries of the churches.

 *Third*.
-That all good Christians do pay the tithes of beasts, corn, and other produce, to the church of the parish in which they live
+That all good Christians do pay the tithes of beasts, corn, and other produce, to the church of the parish in which they live.

 <!-- 37 --> *Fourth*.
 That all the lands and possessions of the church be entirely free from all exactions of secular
 men; and especially, that neither the petty kings (reguli), nor earls, or other great men in Ireland, nor their